 During the Baselworld 2012, the German watchmaker has presented its new take on their bestselling Glashutte Original PanoMaticLunar.
 Coming in a little bit larger case than the outgoing model, the self-winding timepiece is available both in an expensive rose (with a reddish tint to it) gold and in a more affordable stainless steel and can be ordered on a wide choice of straps, including a steel bracelet that adds to the grad total almost a thousand more Euros.
 Now, tell me about price targeting.

 As I have already noted, the new model comes in a slightly larger body that now measures small by today’s standards 40 millimeters in diameter.
-Also equipped with relatively short horns, it is designed to perfectly fit an average wrist without looking too conspicuous.
+Also featuring relatively short horns, it perfectly fits an average wrist without looking too conspicuous.

 The watch is still powered by the same tried and proven Caliber 90-02 self-winding movement, so, I believe, the device is still around 12.5 millimeters in height, which makes it one of the thinnest dress watches that are powered by a “traditional” (i.e. not an “ultra-thin”) movement.

 Thanks to a noticeably thinner bezel, the timekeeper actually looks lighter than the predecessor.
 The dial has also become a tad larger, so all the standard elements face having a trifle more space to breath, which, again, significantly contributes to the new PanoMaticLunar‘s elegant look and feel.

 Speaking of the dial, there is the traditional off-centered time display with an oversized subsidiary seconds indicator that occupies around three-quarters of the dial.
 The rest is equally divided between a meticulously crafted moon phase display and their signature Panorama Date big date calendar.